How to start a petition

 Petition template

-• given to your local ward councillor - find them on the borough councillors’ page
+• give the petition to your local ward councillor

 Democratic Services